-RIDE's plan considers LEAs with memberships of fewer than 1,000 students, and that receive formula funding aid based upon the characteristics of various sending LEAs, to be small.
-Under this proposed threshold, Rhode Island has 23 such LEAs.
+RIDE's proposal considers LEAs with memberships of fewer than 600 students and that receive formula funding based upon the characteristics of various sending LEAs to be small.
+Under this proposed threshold, Rhode Island has 27 such LEAs.
 RIDE asserts that calculated per-pupil funding amounts for these small LEAs are significantly affected by small changes in attendance rates and students' educational needs.
-For these 23 LEAs, RIDE proposes to implement a
+This makes the annual per-pupil funding amounts in Rhode Island's small districts an imperfect indicator of whether the SEA has achieved the intent of maintaining equity in funding across LEAs.
+For its 27 small districts, RIDE proposes to implement a tolerance of up to a 17 percent decline in per-pupil funding.
+For FY 2023, applying this tolerance would impact five small districts that served 0.89 percent of Rhode Island's students.